tip04-git/CrossCode/README.md

-# 💻 CrossCode Streamlit – Multi-Language Code Execution Platform
+# 💻 CrossCode – Multi-Language Code Execution Platform

-**CrossCode Streamlit** is a web-based application that allows users to execute code in Python, JavaScript (Node.js), and Bash through an interactive Streamlit interface.
+**CrossCode** is a web-based application that allows users to execute code in Python, JavaScript (Node.js), and Bash through an interactive Streamlit interface.
 This project enhances the original command-line version by providing a user-friendly graphical interface for code execution, making it ideal for learning and experimentation.

 ---